rndm-com/rndm-render-plugin-core/readme.md

 #### Function Chain

-This renderer can be used to determine the output of a chain og funcitons providing the end result.
+This renderer can be used to determine the output of a chain of functions providing the end result.